 Notice the threshold condition in § 43(a)(1)(B): the challenged false statement must be "in commercial advertising or promotion."
 This threshold condition is heavily influenced by First Amendment concerns.
 In addition, the statement must concern "the nature, characteristics, qualities, or geographic origin of his or her or another person's goods, services, or commercial activities," a phrase that is expansive but not infinitely so.

-155 F. Supp.
+Greater Houston Transportation Company v.
+Uber Technologies, Inc. 155 F. Supp.
 3d 670 (S.D Tex.
 2015)